SamirIngley/Desktop-Profiles/README.md

 ### 1. Download / clone this repo.
 * Move it where you want, then 'cd' into it.
-* :exclamation: Note: If you move the folder after the next step, delete the appDir.txt, delete the .env file, and if you did `go build` - also delete the binary file "desk" but **NOT** "desk.go"
+* :exclamation: Note: If you move the folder after the next step, refer to the Errors section at the bottom.

 ![Image2](READMEimg/download.png)